 Media.
-All experiments were performed in LB media (5 g/L Bacto yeast extract (BD, 212750), 10 g/L Bacto Tryptone (BD, 211705), 10 g/L NaCl (Bio-Lab, 190305), DDW 1 L) with 30 μg/mL kanamycin (Caisson Labs, K003) and 34 μg/mL chloramphenicol (Duchefa Biochemie, C0113).
+Experiments were performed in LB media (5 g/L Bacto yeast extract (BD, 212750), 10 g/L Bacto Tryptone (BD, 211705), 10 g/L NaCl (Bio-Lab, 190305), DDW 1 L) with 30 μg/mL kanamycin (Caisson Labs, K003) and 34 μg/mL chloramphenicol (Duchefa Biochemie, C0113).
 Green or red fluorescence of each strain was confirmed by fluorescence microscopy (Nikon Eclipe Ti, S1 Figure).
+Experiments with lacI strains were performed in DM (Davis minimal brot) with 0.2% glycerol.

 Growth and competition experiments.
-All experiments were performed at 30°C. Strains were inoculated into 3 ml LB+Cap+Kan and grown overnight with shaking.
+Strains were inoculated into 3 ml LB+Cap+Kan and grown overnight with shaking.
 Saturated overnight cultures were diluted into fresh media so that the initial OD was detectable above the OD of media alone (1:1-1:20 dilution rate).
 In experiment B, to avoid a lag phase, cultures were pre-grown until the exponential growth phase was reached as determined by OD measurements (4-6 h).
 Cells were then inoculated into 100 μL LB+Cap+Kan in a 96-well flat-bottom microplate (Costar) in three sub-experiments:

-32 wells contained a monoculture of the GFP-labeled strain
+32 wells contained a mono-culture of the GFP-labeled strain

-30 wells contained a monoculture of the RFP-labeled strain
+30 wells contained a mono-culture of the RFP-labeled strain

 32 wells containing a mixed culture of both GFP and RFP-labeled strains